 Please LIKE this blog, if you have enjoyed the article, or add a COMMENT — clickable at the top or bottom of each story.
 Click on the FOLLOW button at the bottom of the page if you would like to receive email notifications of new articles.

 This is Nigel’s 276th blog on Gentleman’s Portion.
 The SEARCH function at the top works really well, if you want to look back and see some of his previous stories.
 Here is the link to Market to Table: The Cookbook, a bargain at $11.50.
-The link to Gentleman’s Portion: The Cookbook will be live as soon as it is published (that is shortly after the pandemic is over).
+The link to Gentleman’s Portion: The Cookbook is now live, even better priced at $9.99 or £9.99.

 Categories: Simply food